Proxima Centauri b: Distance, orbital parameters and age

 Proxima Centauri b is the closest exoplanet to Earth, at a distance of about 4.2 ly (1.3 parsecs).
 It orbits Proxima Centauri every 11.185 Earth days at a distance of about 0.048 AU, over 20 times closer to Proxima Centauri than Earth is to the Sun.
 As of 2021, it is unclear whether it has a significant eccentricity (Note: Proxima Centauri b's eccentricity is constrained to be less than 0.35 and later observations have indicated eccentricities of 0.08±0.07, 0.17±0.21 and 0.105±0.091) but Proxima Centauri b is unlikely to have any obliquity.
-The age of the planet is unknown; Proxima Centauri itself may have been captured by Alpha Centauri and thus not necessarily of the same age as the latter pair of stars, which are about 5 billion years old.
+The age of the planet is unknown; Proxima Centauri has been assumed to be about 5 billion years old based on age estimates of Alpha Centauri, but some studies suggest an age of 7–8 billion years, which would be possible if Proxima was captured by the Alpha Centauri pair.
+Recent estimates suggest an age of 7–8 billion years for Alpha Centauri itself.
 Proxima Centauri b is unlikely to have stable orbits for moons.